Structure and automorphisms of pure virtual twin groups: Preliminaries

 for all $1\leq i \leq n-1$.
 The kernel $PVT_n$ of this surjection is called the \textit{pure virtual twin group} on $n$ strands.
 The group $PVT_n$ is an analogue of the pure virtual braid group.
-The inclusion map $S_n \hookrightarrow VT_n$ is a splitting of the exact sequence
+The map $S_n \to VT_n$ given by $(i, i+1)\mapsto \rho_i$ is a splitting of the short exact sequence